wenewzhang/mixin_labs-python-bot/README.md

     mixin_ws.run()
 ```

 Send the READ message to the server let it knows this message has already been read.
-If you don't send it,  the bot will receive the duplicated message again after the bot connect to server again!
+If you don't send it,  the bot will receive the duplicated message again after the bot connect to server next time.

 ```python
         MIXIN_WS_API.replayMessage(ws, msgid)
 ```
-The bot replies the original TEXT message
+The bot echo every text from user
 ```python
 if categoryindata == "PLAIN_TEXT":
     realData = realData.decode('utf-8')